Dennis-J-Carroll/Seeded-Sphere-Search/README.md

 This repository contains an implementation of the Seeded Sphere Search algorithm with transformer-based embeddings and additional transformations for enhanced search capabilities.
 ![sss_imag2](https://github.com/user-attachments/assets/294b8f35-b6c5-4191-9766-e1e5f29d319e)

+Seeded Sphere Search — Contextual Geometry for Language Models

+This project explores the use of geometric embeddings and their relationship with word context.
+The goal is to improve a machine’s ability to recognize context without relying solely on explicit explanation.

+Today, most LLMs (Large Language Models) operate based on token probabilities, moving from word to word based on parameters like temperature, sampling, and probability distributions.
+While incredibly effective, this mechanism sometimes struggles with nuance — those subtle, blurry overlaps where human meaning lives.

+In this project, I explore an idea:

+    What if we treated words as spheres, not just points?
+    Each word has its own space — a radius — and the distance and overlap between spheres define context.

+By assigning spheres and distances to words, and layering an echo refinement mechanism, the model gains a form of contextual memory.
+This approach aims to help AI communicate not just accurately but expressively — moving closer to the way humans intuitively blend meaning, ambiguity, and emotion.

+This project is part of a broader vision:

+    To create language models that not only speak like us, but think in gradients and shades like we do.

 ## Features

 - **Transformer-Based Embeddings**: Leverage the power of language models for semantic search